Vehicle History Reports

 Can I Get a Free Vehicle History Report?

-There are many companies that offer what they call a free car history report or a free VIN check where they search by VIN, but the information you receive is limited to basic things such as recalls and customer complaints.
+There are many companies that offer what they call a free car history report or a free VIN check/ vehicle history report where they search by VIN, but the information you receive is limited to basic things such as recalls and customer complaints.
 If you want a vehicle's accident or lien history or a stolen vehicle check, you’ll have to pay for that information.